AMWA-TV/info-005/docs/Controller Guide.md

 ### BCP-003-02 Authorization in NMOS Systems

-> *Controllers use the **BCP-003-02 Authorization in NMOS Systems** best current practice recommendations to ensure they meet the authorization requirements of the endpoints to which they are making API calls.*
+> *Controllers can use the **BCP-003-02 Authorization in NMOS Systems** best current practice recommendations to ensure they meet the authorization requirements of the endpoints to which they are making API calls.*

 ### BCP-003-03 Certificate Provisioning in NMOS Systems

-> *Controllers use the **BCP-003-03 Certificate Provisioning in NMOS Systems** best current practice recommendations to obtain and refresh Client certificates for **BCP-003-01** transport layer security.*
+> *Controllers can use the **BCP-003-03 Certificate Provisioning in NMOS Systems** best current practice recommendations to obtain and refresh Client certificates for **BCP-003-01** transport layer security.*

 ### BCP-004-01 Receiver Capabilities

-> *Controllers use the **BCP-004-01 Receiver Capabilities** best current practice recommendations to determine whether a Receiver is capable of receiving a Flow from a Sender.*
+> *Controllers can use the **BCP-004-01 Receiver Capabilities** best current practice recommendations to determine whether a Receiver is capable of receiving a Flow from a Sender.*

 [Glossary]: https://specs.amwa.tv/nmos/main/docs/Glossary.html "NMOS Glossary"
 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"